monarch-initiative/mondo/docs/editors-guide/robot-template.md

 ## Merging a ROBOT template into Mondo:

 1. Create Google sheet with ROBOT template
-1. Click File->Publish to the Web
+1. Click File->Share->Publish to the Web
 1. Publish the specific sheet as TSV
 1. Copy the link to the TSV
 1. Run `git checkout master — mondo-edit.obo`  to revert mondo-edit.obo to the state it is on the master branch.
 This is only important if you have run the template command before.